 Penrith Panthers

 - What has changed?
-There have been a couple of big names leave the club; Crichton and Salmon aside, they have also lost Spencer Leniu, Jack Cogger, Thomas Jenkins and Zac Hosking.
+There have been a couple of big names leave the club; the Panthers lost Stephen Crichton, Jaeman Salmon, Spencer Leniu, Jack Cogger, Thomas Jenkins and Zac Hosking.
 Coming into the team are Daine Laurie from the Wests Tigers, Brad Schneider from the UK and Paul Alamoti from the Bulldogs.

 Canterbury Bulldogs